Asymptotic stability of shear flows for 2D Euler equations at Yudovich regularity: Introduction

 \subsubsection{The phase mixing paradigm}

 Prior to this work, the predominant mechanism of establishing nonlinear asymptotic stability for shear flows has been phase mixing.
-Pioneered by Bedrossian and Masmoudi ~\cite{BedrossianMasmoudi15} for the Couette flow in $\T\times \R$ and extended to a class of monotone shear flows ~\cite{MR4628607,MR4740211} in $\T\times [0,1]$.
-The phase mixing mechanism not only crucially relies on the periodic settings, but also Gevrey regularity of the initial perturbation.
+This paradigm was pioneered by Bedrossian and Masmoudi ~\cite{BedrossianMasmoudi15} for the Couette flow in $\T\times \R$ and extended to a class of monotone shear flows ~\cite{MR4628607,MR4740211} in $\T\times [0,1]$.
+The phase mixing mechanism relies on not only the periodic setting, but also Gevrey regularity of the initial perturbation.
 This high-regularity requirement also extends to the asymptotic stabilization of point vortices in $\mathbb{R}^2$~\cite{MR4400903}, which similarly leverages phase mixing in the angular coordinate.

 Beyond phase mixing, rigorously identified relaxation mechanisms remain rare and geometrically constrained.
-Recently, the authors in \cite{SaidElgindiMurray25} demonstrated relaxation for a class of scale-invariant solutions in $\R^2$, bypassing the need for a background flow.
+Recently, the authors in \cite{ElgindiMurraySaid25} demonstrated relaxation for a class of scale-invariant solutions in $\R^2$, bypassing the need for a background flow.
 While this represents the first non-perturbative relaxation/convergence result, the admissible class of initial data is highly specialized: $0$-homogeneous and $m$-fold symmetric with $m \ge 4$.